SiliconLabsSoftware/docs-matter/sld291-matter-wifi-run-demo/loading-firmware-for-ncp-and-soc-boards.md

   - Toggle the power switch towards AEM (Advanced Energy Monitoring) on the WSTK board.
   - Perform the following steps and try the firmware update again
-     - Toggle the ISP switch towards ISP on the radio board.
      - Press the RESET button on the WSTK board.
-     - Toggle the ISP switch away from ISP on the radio board.
-     - In the Flash section in step 5 above, click Erase chip.
-     - The flash will be erased.
      - Retry the firmware upgrade.